 Diameter | 22 mm |

-The Stella was minted at the United States Mint in Philadelphia.
+The $4 Stella gold coin was minted at the United States Mint in Philadelphia.
 The best known version is from 1879, when several hundred pieces were issued.
 In 1880 a few more were issued, but this mintage was not intended for general circulation.
-It is due to such a small number and surviving specimens that this coin is so highly valued.

-The second type of coin, the Coiled Hair Liberty was created by George Morgan.
+The second type is the Coiled Hair Liberty created by George Morgan.
 This version is known for its more detailed and more artistic depiction of Liberty.
 Here, Liberty looks more elegant and formal due to her hairstyle (hair pulled up and styled).
 Liberty's facial features are more detailed, she seems to look more important and stern.
 On her head she also wears a detailed tiara with the inscription “LIBERTY” (the tiara is decorated and detailed).
-There are also 13 stars around Liberty, as well as the date of the coin is also at the bottom.
+There are also 13 stars around Liberty, as well as the date is also at the bottom.

-The reverse of both coins is virtually identical (but the second type is said to have slightly more detail) and features a star, symbolizing both the coin's name and its ambitious status as an international currency.
+The reverse of both of these types is virtually identical (but the second type is said to have slightly more detail) and features a star, symbolizing both the name and its ambitious status as an international currency.
 The reverse depicts a star with the inscriptions “ONE STELLA” and “400 CENTS” reflected inside.
 The star is surrounded by the inscriptions “UNITED STATES OF AMERICA”, “E PLURIBUS UNUM” and the Latin phrase “DEO EST GLORIA”.

 Year of Issue | 1879-1880 | 1880 |